Etudier à la London School of Economics and Political Sciences (LSE)

 Depending on the course, students may need to submit additional materials such as GRE scores or a portfolio.
 See this page for more information.

-A year of tuition at IE University ranges from just over €20,000 to €24,000 depending on the course.
+A year of tuition at UCL ranges from just over €20,000 to €24,000 depending on the course.
 The University offers some Financial aid opportunities, which may cover up to 100% of enrollment fees.
 Students may apply for IE Loans, IE Scholarships or outside funding and should do so by completing their Financial Aid application.

 Are you ready to study at UCL?

-We’re here to help you.
+We’re here to help you succeed in your application.

 Wait!
 Before you go...